sora-xor/sora-docs/src/unstuck-bridge-tx.md

 Use your transaction hash to get the required data (proof) for step 4.

-- Continuing from step 2, click on “get**Account**Requests(accountId, statusFilter)” and change it to “get**Approved**Requests(requestHashes, networkId)
+1. Continuing from step 2, click on “get**Account**Requests(accountId, statusFilter)” and change it to “get**Approved**Requests(requestHashes, networkId)

 ![](/.gitbook/assets/unstucktx-get-approved-requests.png)

-- Click on “Add item”
+2. Click on “Add item”.
-- Paste in your Approved transaction hash from step 2 instead of 0x000…
+3. Paste in your Approved transaction hash from step 2 instead of 0x000…
-- Click “Include Option” and leave the network id as 0
+4. Click “Include Option” and leave the network id as 0.
-- Submit the RPC Call
+5. Submit the RPC Call:

 ![](/.gitbook/assets/unstucktx-add-approved-request.png)

 The result is your “Proof”, it contains all the data needed for step 4, below is an **example** of a proof, you only need the data colour